 Some take on side gigs to stay afloat while searching for a more supportive or stable job.

-The gig economy is here to stay: According to a new report from Upwork and the Freelancers Union, America’s freelance workforce has grown three times faster than the overall workforce since 2014, and freelancers are expected to comprise the majority of the U.S. workforce in ten years.
-On-demand gigs for companies like Lyft and TaskRabbit have also taken off—workers spend an average of 11 hours per week and bring in a quarter of their income from these jobs.
+The gig economy is here to stay: According to a recent report from Upwork and the Freelancers Union, America’s freelance workforce has grown three times faster than the overall workforce since 2014, and freelancers are expected to comprise the majority of the U.S. workforce in 10years.
+On-demand gigs for companies like Lyft and TaskRabbit have also taken off — workers spend an average of 11 hours per week and bring in a quarter of their income from these jobs.

 Though many workers take on a side hustles by choice rather than out of necessity, some do so to stay afloat while searching for a more supportive or stable job.